-If you have furniture, utensils, TVs and that sort of thing in your holiday home then you will need home contents insurance too.
+If you leave furniture, utensils, TVs or prints on the wall, you should probably have contents insurance too.
 Think about how much it would cost to replace all the items in each room, including carpets, curtains and kitchen items.
-Because holiday homes are generally empty more often than a normal home, they could be more likely to be broken into, so you might want ‘unoccupied’ home insurance.
+We've got a useful calculator to help you work this out accurately.

 Your holiday home may be at risk from storm damage to the roof, break-ins and burglaries, or accidental damage.
 Standard policies will usually cover you against theft or break-ins, but you might have to add accidental damage cover as an optional extra.